Best Calorie Tracking Apps 2026: MyFitnessPal, Lose It, Cronometer (and What's Better)

 | Best for | Database breadth | Migrating from MyFitnessPal | Micronutrient depth | Overall pick — friendliest, cheapest, most accurate |

-MyFitnessPal, Lose It, and Cronometer are still the three calorie tracking apps you’ll see in every 2026 best-of list, and each of the three is genuinely the right pick for a specific niche.
+MyFitnessPal, Lose It, and Cronometer are still the three calorie tracking apps that come up in every 2026 best-of conversation, and each of the three retains a real niche.
 MyFitnessPal for database breadth.
 Lose It! as a MyFitnessPal alternative without the 2024 paywall.
 Cronometer for hand-tracked accuracy and micronutrient depth.
-PlateLens as the 2026 overall pick — friendliest entry, cheapest practical cost, and the only independently-validated accuracy.

 Frequently Asked Questions